Top Mistakes Online Instructors Make (And How To Avoid Them)

 Master your organizing methods by creating a Teaching Toolbox for collecting and providing feedback to students.
 Teaching Toolbox is a repository of responses produced and accumulated over a certain period of teaching.
 The main purpose of such a toolbox is to save time while searching for a particular response, as well as for adding new content for later use.
 You can either create a text document with a table of content where everything will be sorted by headings, or use MS Word Quick Parts.
 Its function allows saving blocks of text and then later access signature blocks which can be used as shortcuts with repeated comments provided to students.

-Focusing too much on creating lengthy videos
+Don’t teach online with focusing too much on creating lengthy videos

-Some tips for the effective video-making process:
+Tips for online instructors for the effective video-making process:

 - Know your target audience and examine their pain points – with a general topic in mind which you are about to cover, determine what possible gaps or downfalls in the knowledge your target audience has.
 Focus on these parts to make your video more instructional.